Raguldesire/IITM_FINAL-PROJECT-DTM4A/README.md

 - **Algorithm Selection**: After thorough evaluation, two contenders, the Extra Trees Regressor and Random Forest Regressor, demonstrate commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
 I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

 - **Model Persistence**: We conclude this phase by saving our well-trained model to a pickle file.
-This strategic move enables us to effortlessly load the model whenever needed, streamlining the process of making predictions on weekly sales in future applications.
+This strategic move enables us to effortlessly load the model whenever needed, streamlining the process of making predictions on weekly sales in future applications...